-General rationale for new ground-water monitoring wells at the SLS for FY 2001:
+General rationale for new ground-water monitoring wells at the SLS for FY03:

-- Identify potential impacts to ground-water quality resulting from remedial action activities. - Ensure compliance with ARARs. - Obtain requisite data for CERCLA remedial performance evaluations. - Determine/confirm background water quality at each of the sites.

-Ensure adequate monitoring network is established for potentiometric and ground-water, quality monitoring at each key hydrostratigraphic zone.
+- Identify potential impacts to ground-water quality resulting from remedial or removal action activities. - Ensure compliance with ARARs. - Obtain requisite data for CERCLA remedial performance evaluations. - Determine/confirm background water quality at each of the sites.
+Ensure adequate monitoring network is established for potentiometric and ground-water, quality monitoring at each key hydrostratigraphic zone. - Evaluate ground-water contaminant occurrence and migration. - Evaluate existing monitoring network and provide recommendations for additional well or wells to be abandoned or replaced.